mzlogin/awesome-adb/README.en.md

 Serial          : 0000000000000000
 ```

-This is the CPU information Nexus 5, we can see from the output hardware used is `Qualcomm MSM 8974`, processor number is 0-3, so it is a quad-core, the use of architecture is` ARMv7 Processor rev 0 ( v71) `.
+This is the CPU information of Nexus 5, we can find from the output that the hardware is `Qualcomm MSM 8974`, and the processor number is from 0 to 3, which means the cpu is a quad-core, then from the `Processor` we can find the architecture of the cpu is` ARMv7 Processor rev 0 ( v71) `.

 ### Memory Information

-command:
+Command:

 ```sh
 adb shell cat /proc/meminfo
 ```

-Example output:
+Sample output:

 ```sh
 MemTotal:        1027424 kB